 - Put the outboard motor in an upright position (not tilted).
 NOTICE: If the motor is not level, the oil level indicated on the dipstick may not be accurate.
 [ECM01790] - 2.
 Remove the top cowling. - 3.
 Remove oil dipstick and wipe it clean. - Insert the dipstick and remove it again.
-Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - 5.
-Check the oil level using the dipstick to be sure the level falls between the upper and lower marks.
-Fill with oil if it is below the lower mark, or drain to the specified level if it is above the upper mark.
+Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - Check the oil level using the dipstick to be sure the level falls between the upper level mark and lower level mark.
+Consult your Yamaha dealer if the oil level is out of specified level or if it appears milky or dirty.